kosztkas/resume/index.md

 ## On The Side

 **Mentor** @ [Flow Academy](https://www.flowacademy.hu//) _(Jan 2022 - Present)_ <br>
-Mentoring in the fundamentals of Ansible and public clouds, specifically AWS <br>
+Mentoring in the fundamentals of Ansible and public clouds (AWS) <br>
 Creating course materials, excercises and holding lectures online <br>
 Creating and grading exams
 <br>